christosangelopoulos/ladder/README.md

 Your goal is to **transform  this word, one letter at a time**, through other valid words, and end up with  the **target word.**

-The tricky part is that on each entry, you can change ONLY ONE LETTER.
+The tricky part is that on each entry, you can change **ONLY ONE LETTER**.